 To find out if you can pursue legal action against the person or entity that caused you harm, you need a qualified attorney by your side.
 Each case is unique and complex, so our legal team will need to review the specifics of your situation to determine whether you may be eligible to file a Zantac lawsuit.

-We are currently investigating claims related to individuals who developed any form of cancer in recent years after taking Zantac, including but not limited to:
+We are currently investigating claims related to individuals who developed various forms of cancer in recent years after taking Zantac, including but not limited to:

 - Kidney Cancer